Living with MCS – A Picture Tour

 Keywords: multiple chemical sensitivity, MCS, coping, adaptation, gallery

 An essential part of managing chemical sensitivities is to reduce the chemical exposures that cause symptoms.
 For people who have the milder version of the illness that could just mean changing a few products, such as the laundry detergent and stop using pesticides.
-For those who have the more severe versions, usually called MCS, the changes can be much more extreme.
+For those who have the more severe versions, called MCS, the changes can be much more involved.

 One of the most important measures is to create a non-toxic bedroom.
 This example has tiled floors, sealed walls, all-cotton bedding, a custom-built bed, and hardly anything else in the room.

-Air cleaners are commonly used in houses.
+Air purifiers are commonly used in houses.
 City people may also have one in their car, as shown here.
 Most models are not effective, but there are brands designed for MCS people, including Austin, E.L.
 Foust, and Aireox.

 Clothes can be difficult.
 Cotton and nylon are often the best materials, while polyester is less tolerable.
 Then there are all the chemicals the garment is treated with.
 Detoxing new clothes can take weeks.